Abd Allah ibn Ali: Bid for the Caliphate

 As Abd Allah's army began their march on Iraq, al-Mansur turned to Abu Muslim for support.
 Although the Caliph distrusted Abu Muslim's power, the fact that he was universally popular with the Khurasani soldiers of the Revolution made him an ideal candidate to confront Abd Allah and rally most of the Khurasani soldiery, which formed the regime's main pillar, to the Caliph's side.
 The two armies met at Nisibis in November 754.
 Abd Allah's army was riven with doubt, as the Khurasanis were loath to fight Abu Muslim.
 Indeed, according to Zetterstéen, Abd Allah "is said to have killed 17,000 Khurasanis in his army, because he feared they would never fight against Abu Muslim".
 The Syrians still resented their defeat at Abd Allah's hands at the Zab.
 In the words of Hugh N. Kennedy, Abd Allah "suspected treachery all round and fled before the battle really developed", seeking refuge in Basra, where another brother of his, Sulayman, was governor.
 Despite the victory just gained in his name, the wily al-Mansur moved quickly to eliminate Abu Muslim, his chief remaining rival.
 A few months later, Abu Muslim was persuaded to come to the caliphal court, where he was murdered.

 Abd Allah remained in Basra under his brother's protection until the latter was dismissed, two years later.
 Abd Allah was now imprisoned on al-Mansur's orders, until, in 764, he was "taken into a house that had been purposely undermined; it fell down on him and buried him under the ruins" (Zetterstéen).
 At the time of his death, he was said to be 52 years old.
+He was buried in the cemetery at the Bab al-Sham ("Gate of Syria"), marking the first burial at that site.